swtan346/tp/docs/UserGuide.md

 Format: `add n\NAME ic\IC_NUMBER dob\DATE_OF_BIRTH ad\ADMISSION_DATE w\WARD [r\REMARK] [t\TAG]…​`

 <div markdown="span" class="alert alert-primary"> :bulb: <b>Tip:</b>
-A person can have any number of tags (including 0).
+A patient can have any number of tags (including 0).
 </div>

 You can find details about each parameter [here](#parameters-for-commands).